Thursday, November 07, 2024

 T-ONO: What did you guys do before you met each other?

-Manami: I was a regular high school girl that had no relationship with music.
+Manami: I was a regular high school girl who had no relationship with music.

 T-ONO: How did you know that you wanted to do music for a career?

-Manami: I was always influenced with music ever since kindergarten and elementary school, but a music career never came up in my mind.
-From high school, I thought about what I wanted to do in the future, but I could not see myself as a hair stylist.
-Instead I found that I had more passion for music than anything else.
+Manami: I was always influenced by music ever since kindergarten and elementary school, but a music career never came to my mind.
+From high school, I thought about what I wanted to do in the future, but I could not see myself as a hairstylist.
+Instead, I found that I had more passion for music than anything else.

 T-ONO: How were you discovered by your label record?